oracle-livelabs/database/video-on-demand-with-nosql-database/explore-run-queries/explore-run-queries.md

 **Indexes used:**

 Both the above queries uses the `idx_country_showid_date` index.
 Both the query conditions are pushed to the index.
-In fact, the index is “covering” each query, i.e., it contains all the info needed by the query, and as a result, no table rows are retrieved during execution.
+In fact, the index is “covering” each query, i.e., it contains all the info needed by the query, and as a result, no table rows are scanned during execution.
 Click [Query Optimization ](https://docs.oracle.com/en/database/other-databases/nosql-database/22.2/sqlreferencefornosql/query-optimization.html) for more examples and details about how indexes are used by queries.

 **Query Plan:**

-To confirm the use of the index and to see what conditions are pushed to it, you can display the query execution plan by running the java program with the `-showPlan` option or executing the command `show query` in the SQL cli tool.
+To confirm the use of the index and to see what conditions are pushed to it, you can display the query execution plan from the OCI console as shown below.
+Once you provide your query under Explore Data, click **Show query execution plan** to view the execution plan for the query.

 ![](./images/query1a_plan.png)